Rising seas and erosion spell trouble for coral reefs

 Print version

-This is a kids' version of the EGU article: 'Coral reefs struggle to keep up with rising seas, leave coastal communities at risk'.
+This is a kids' version of the EGU article: 'Rising seas and erosion spell trouble for coral reefs'.
 The press release was published with the United States Geological Survey (USGS).
 This Planet Press was written by Bárbara Ferreira (EGU Media and Communications Manager), based on text by the Heather Dewar (USGS), reviewed for scientifc content by Aimée Slangen (Researcher, Netherlands Institute for Sea Research, Yerseke, Netherlands) and Sara Mynott (PhD Student, University of Exeter, UK), and for educational content by Guillaume Coupechoux (Teacher, French School of Bucharest, Romania).

 Translations